There comes the point in every freelancer's life when there's a need to grow or shake off the stigma of being a sole trader.

 10. Get social

 Nothing makes a company appear larger than active social media accounts, so get tweeting, keep updating that Facebook Page and even create a regular e-newsletter to send out to all your clients.
 By being active on social media, you'll give the impression that you're busy with a large team of people, all working under one roof.

 11. Keep 'upping' the day rate

-When you've got lots of work and you can't possibly take on anything new, increase your price on any new quotes you provide.
-It will do no harm to test the water and see if you can charge more.
+When you've got lots of work, and you can't possibly take on anything new, increase your price on any new quotes you provide.
+It will not harm to test the water and see if you can charge more.
 Your mission at this stage is to start earning more money for less time.
-At the moment, you might only 'appear' larger than you actually are but you should be aiming to become larger, so always think 'big'.
+At the moment, you might only 'appear' larger than you are, but you should be aiming to become larger, so always think 'big'.

 12. Get the best of both worlds

 Not convinced that calling yourself an 'agency' will work?
 Keep one website that offers your 'freelance' services and one that's completely separate as an 'agency'.
 That way, you can attract both types of clients and ensure you're casting the net that little bit further.
 Based on which offer is more effective, you can determine the direction of your business.